All Episodes

 It doesn't bring them happiness anymore.

-After a while, as you progress through life, the things that gave you all kinds of joy, material things that gave you all kind of joy ceased to do so.
+After a while, as you progress through life, the things that gave you all kinds of joy, material things that gave you all kinds of joy cease to do so because everything's relative.

 Well, why am I so miserable?

-I have all this and I have all that, and happy.
+I have all this and I have all that.

-I think that's why a lot of people get into charitable work, not just the tax consequences, because um like I love giving away.
+I think that's why a lot of people get into charitable work, not just the tax consequences, because like I love giving away money.

-That is that is happiness to me, not hoarding it or any of this.
+That is happiness to me, not hoarding it or any of this.

-But no matter where you are, at whatever stage you are economically in life, there's always gonna be somebody with more.
+But no matter where you are, at whatever stage you are economically in life, there's always going to be somebody with more.

 And you can always therefore say, gosh, I don't rate.